CMSgov/dpc-static-site/common/guide.md

 Additional instructions and details can be found within the description of each request in the Postman collection.
 These can be viewed by clicking the drop-down arrow next to each request title.

 ## Patient/$everything
-Patient/{id}/$everything is an endpoint that allows users to retrieve all resources about a Patient using their Medicare Beneficiary Identifier (MBI), represented as {id} in the request.
+Patient/{id}/$everything is an endpoint that allows users to retrieve all resources about a Patient using their DPC internal ID (UUID), represented as {id} in the request.
 Included in the resources will be the Patient, Coverage, and ExplanationOfBenefit resources for one patient’s historical data from the last seven years, combined into a Bundle.
 It is a synchronous download, so it differs from the Group $export operation in that it does not create a job that needs to be monitored or data files to download.
 The response body will contain the Bundle.

+If you only have the Medicare Beneficiary Identifier (MBI) of the patient, you can retrieve the DPC internal ID by first making a GET request for that specific patient as the UUID is returned in that response.
+See List a Specific Patient for details.

+A Patient record must already exist in the DPC database to successfully complete your Patient/$everything request; however, the patient does not need to belong to a group.

-The request requires an `X-Provenance` header for attestation ([see example](#example-attestation-for-x-provenance-header)).
+This request requires an X-Provenance header for attestation ([see example](#example-attestation-for-x-provenance-header)).

 Learn more about the HL7 FHIR Specification for: